-Dogu is a Japanese term that means “tool”.
+Dogu is derived from Japanese and means “tool”.
 According to that,

 is a platform that contains a toolbox for